a8jan/fujinet-pc/README.md

 FujiNet-PC pre-compiled binaries for selected operating systems are available on project page in [Releases](https://github.com/FujiNetWIFI/fujinet-pc/releases) section.

-Bundle with [FujiNet-PC Launcher](https://github.com/a8jan/fujinet-pc-launcher), which includes Launcher GUI, FujiNet-PC binaries, NetSIO hub and NetSIO custom device for Altirra, can be downloaded from [Releases](https://github.com/a8jan/fujinet-pc-launcher/releases) there.
-An alternative to **all in one bundle** is a variant which includes **scripts only** (and custom device file).
-Scripts requires Python 3 to be installed somewhere in the system.
+Bundle with [FujiNet-PC Launcher](https://github.com/a8jan/fujinet-pc-launcher), which includes Launcher GUI, FujiNet-PC binaries, NetSIO hub and NetSIO custom device for Altirra, can be downloaded from project's [Releases](https://github.com/a8jan/fujinet-pc-launcher/releases).
+An alternative to all in one bundle is a variant which includes scripts only.

 ## Build instructions